meteofrance/py4cast/doc/titan.md

 ## Usage

-* All interfaces to use the dataset for training are in `__init__.py`

-* Use the script `plot_data.py` to plot all the parameters for one time step.

-* The Titan default configuration uses only a very small subdomain on britany and only one parameter 2m temperature, on the 3 day sample dataset (2023-01-01 to 2023-01-03).
+The Titan default configuration uses only a very small subdomain on britany and only one parameter 2m temperature, on the 3 day sample dataset (2023-01-01 to 2023-01-03).
 It should work for training out of the box.
 The `titan_full` configuration uses 2 years of data, more parameters and a bigger domain.

+1. Presave the dataset and save time during training : `python py4cast/datasets/titan/__init__.py rescale --path-config config/datasets/titan_full.json`

+2. Prepare the dataset and precompute stats : `python py4cast/datasets/titan/__init__.py prepare --path-config config/datasets/titan_full.json`

+3. Launch a training : `python bin/train.py --dataset titan --dataset_conf config/datasets/titan_full.son`

+Other usefull commands:

+* Print informations about the dataset: `python py4cast/datasets/titan/__init__.py describe --path-config config/datasets/titan_full.json`

+* Plot one sample of the dataset: `python py4cast/datasets/titan/__init__.py plot --path-config config/datasets/titan_full.json`

+* Data loading speed test: `python py4cast/datasets/titan/__init__.py speedtest --path-config config/datasets/titan_full.json`

+* Plot all the parameters available in Titan for one time step: `python py4cast/datasets/titan/plot_data.py`

 ## Notes

-* 2024/05/16 : At the moment, the dataloader only works with data from AROME, with one-level parameters.
-Options for multi-level and multi-grid data will be added later.
+* 2024/07/26 : At the moment, the dataloader only works with data from AROME, with parameters from the 0.01° and 0.025° grids.
+Options for multi-model data will be added later.

 * ANTILOPE data are commercial, so they will not be included in the public sample of the dataset.